 Morning: Troldhaugen Tour

 I’m sure that all the Internet Strangers out there reading this post think that Troldhaugen is some silly word I just made up.
 After all, we all know that there are no trolls left in Norway.
 Well, two things.
 First off, maybe there are some trolls left in Norway.
 I mean, probably they’d be in hiding from troll hunters.
 That’s just science.
 And second off, Troldhaugen is the name of the most famous Norwegian composer, Edvard Grieg.

 In the summer season, KODE Museum arranges a bus tour that conveniently leaves from the Bergen docks.
 It’s the perfect start to any Bergen itinerary.
 It will take you all the way to Grieg’s villa where you can have a tour of his home, see the museum dedicated to his works, and hear a brief Grieg concert.
-It’s both an excellent value and the perfect way to start your day in Bergen.
+It’s both an excellent value and the perfect way to start your 24 hours in Bergen itinerary.

 three fun facts: edvard Grieg